cristinacolpos/PELA-blocks/README.md

 # Parametric LEGO #

-### 3D Printable LEGO shapes with fine-tuning parameters for a tight fit with different materials ###
+### 3D Printable LEGO shapes with fine-tuning parameters for a perfect fit with different materials, printers and nozzle sizes ###

 Print out snap-together cases and objects by starting from a proper LEGO part.
 Making LEGO-compatibible boxes and enclosures is one of the motivations for this project.
 See for example https://github.com/paulirotta/lego_grove